adonisjs/lucid.adonisjs.com/content/docs/models/introduction.md

 }
 ```

-Or use the `primaryKey` column option.
+Or use the `isPrimary` column option.

 ```ts
 class User extends Basemodel {